-The story of human occupation, small town New Zealand and a warm welcome is a great reason to stop and explore the district
+The story of human occupation, small town new zealand and a warm welcome is a great reason to stop and explore the district

+Patea there are plenty of things to do.
 A classic song sums up the place.
 A strong community spirit has seen the town flourish despite major economic blows such as the closing of a major employee, the local freezing works.
 A notable museum is a definite stop for heritage buffs with an interesting river walk and quirky places to investigate.

 - Whangarei approximately 81km